The Reality of Growing a New Business Online

 They are different realities for different people.
 But they absolutely need to be talked about more when building an online business, if only so that people can manage and create reasonable expectations.

-I’ve talked to so many people that think they’re a failure at what they do if they’re not ONLY doing that one thing (their business).
+I’ve talked to so many people that think they’re a failure at what they do if they’re not ONLY doing that one thing they set out to do (their business).

 This isn’t right, and it’s not true.

-The reality is most people have to take on some kind of p/t job or client work that they aren’t in love with.
+The reality is most people have to take on some kind of p/t job or client work that they aren’t in love with in the beginning.

 This is what’s real.